 And ponder this.
 Mouse tissue is 50 times less responsive to Sydney Funnel-web Spider venom than human tissue.
 In one study adult mice were unaffected by the spider venom.
 You could mistakenly think this spider is harmless when examining the toxicity of its venom on mice.

 Don't get me wrong.
-If you get yourself bitten by an Eastern Brown, and the snake did in fact inject venom (in the majority of cases they don't, a bite is often just a warning), and if you don't treat the bite quickly and correctly, there is a good chance that you will die.
-The same is true for the venom of Tiger Snakes, Taipans etc. It can kill.
+If you get yourself bitten by an Eastern Brown Snake, and if the snake does in fact inject venom into you (they rarely do, a bite is often just a warning), and if you don't treat the bite quickly and correctly, there is a good chance that you will die.

 But to get bitten in the first place you have to ask for it.
-Their venom may be the most potent, but the hype that Australian snakes are the most dangerous in the world is nonsense.
+Their venom may be potent, but the hype that Australian snakes are the most dangerous in the world is nonsense.

 Don't worry about poisonous Australian snakes.
 Just stick to the guidelines I spell out on this page.